Rolling the Stone Up the Hill or Focusing on Implementation

 - Is grounded in six principles proven to promote transfer of new learning

-Learn how in this whitepaper written by Linda Diamond, President of the Consortium on Reaching Excellence in Education (CORE).
+Learn how in this whitepaper written by Linda Diamond,past-President of CORE.
 The whitepaper walks through each of these important principles, describes what it looks like when a professional learning program successfully incorporates all six, and highlights the impact this program model has had on instruction and student achievement in real districts and schools.

 “ To truly impact teacher learning and implementation, districts and schools must take a new approach to professional learning. ”